Jabos90/Advent-Of-Code-LITE/README.md

 ### Day
  The class containing the logic to solve the task(s) of a given day.

- They *must* be named `Day##` because that is the name that the launcher will look for when creating the instance.<br/>
+ They *must* be named `Day##` because that is the name that [the launcher will look for](https://github.com/Jabos90/Advent-Of-Code-LITE/blob/main/Common/Launcher.cs#L27) when creating the instance.<br/>
- Also, DayBase assumes the class name ends with 2 numbers that it can use to determine which day is running.<br/>
+ Also, [DayBase](https://github.com/Jabos90/Advent-Of-Code-LITE/blob/main/Common/DayBase.cs#L231) assumes the class name ends with 2 numbers that it can use to determine which day is running.<br/>
  Make the necessary changes there if you would like to use a different naming scheme.

- It is also required that the class inherits from DayBase, which will handle setup and teardown, and provides convenient methods for handling the answer.<br/>
+ It is also required that the class inherits from DayBase, which will handle [setup and teardown](https://github.com/Jabos90/Advent-Of-Code-LITE/blob/main/Common/DayBase.cs#L26), and provides convenient methods for [handling the answer](https://github.com/Jabos90/Advent-Of-Code-LITE/blob/main/Common/DayBase.cs#L92).
- Visual Studio will prompt you to implement the abstract method `Run(string[] input)` which is where you put all the necessary code.
+ Visual Studio will demand that you implement the abstract method [Run(string[] input)](https://github.com/Jabos90/Advent-Of-Code-LITE/blob/main/AdventOfCode2015/Day01.cs#L7) which is where you put all the necessary code.

 ### PrintResult
- This DayBase method will allow you to print the answer to the console with (optional) flavor text before and/or after it.<br/>
+ [PrintResult](https://github.com/Jabos90/Advent-Of-Code-LITE/blob/main/Common/DayBase.cs#L50) will allow you to print the answer to the console with (optional) flavor text [before](https://github.com/Jabos90/Advent-Of-Code-LITE/blob/main/Common/DayBase.cs#L60) and/or [after](https://github.com/Jabos90/Advent-Of-Code-LITE/blob/main/Common/DayBase.cs#L70) it.<br/>
  It will also save the answer in the correct location for automatic submission once execution has finished (presuming a SessionID has been provided).

  By default, the assumption is that the first call to this method is the answer to part 1, and the next is for part 2.<br/>